 What does “Front of mind” mean?

 One of your key marketing tasks as a business owner, is to occupy the front of mind position in your marketplace.
 When they need whatever you provide or need help from someone in your industry, your name needs to pop into their mind first.

-It includes the largest of corporations and the smallest of small businesses.
+Interestingly, this group included the largest of corporations and the smallest of small businesses.

-And they’re front of mind!
+And they naturally became front of mind!